 1. Long ago, prophets knew Christ would come, born a Jew, come to make all things new, bear his people's burden, freely love and pardon.
 Ring, bells, ring, ring, ring!
 Sing, choirs, sing, sing, sing!
 When he comes, when he comes. who will make him welcome?
-2. God in time, God in man, this is God's timeless plan: he will come, as a man, born himself of woman, God divinely human.
-Refrain - 3.
-Mary, hail!
-Though afraid, she believed, she obeyed.
-In her womb God is laid: till the time expected, nurtured and protected.
-Refrain - 4.
-Journey ends: where afar Bethlem shines, like a star, stable door stands ajar.
+2. Journey ends: where afar Bethlem shines, like a star, stable door stands ajar.
 Unborn Son of Mary, Saviour, do not tarry.
 Ring, bells, ring, ring, ring!
 Sing, choirs, sing, sing, sing!
 Jesus comes, Jesus comes: we will make him welcome.

-Frederick Pratt Green 1903-2000 (TiS 283)

-COLLECT FOR PURITY

-Almighty God, to whom all hearts are open, all desires known, and from whom no secrets are hidden: cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy name, through Christ our Lord.
+Frederick Pratt Green 1903-2000 (TiS 283) COLLECT FOR PURITY Almighty God, to whom all hearts are open, all desires known, and from whom no secrets are hidden: cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy name, through Christ our Lord.
 Amen.

-KYRIE ELEISON
+KYRIE ELEISON said Lord, have mercy, Lord have mercy.
+Christ, have mercy, Christ, have mercy.
+Lord, have mercy, Lord have mercy.
 CONFESSION The Lord comes, bringing to light things now hidden in darkness, and disclosing the purposes of the heart.
 Silence is kept Let us open our hearts and prepare for his coming, confessing our sins in penitence and faith.
 Merciful God, our maker and our judge, we have sinned against you in thought, word, and deed, and in what we have failed to do: we have not loved you with our whole heart; we have not loved our neighbours as ourselves; we repent, and are sorry for all our sins.
 Father, forgive us.
 Strengthen us to love and obey you in newness of life; through Jesus Christ our Lord.
 Amen.
-TRISAGION said together Holy God, holy and mighty, holy and immortal, have mercy on us.
+ABSOLUTION TRISAGION said together Holy God, holy and mighty, holy and immortal, have mercy on us.
 COLLECT FOR THE FOURTH SUNDAY OF ADVENT Gracious God, you have visited your people and redeemed us in your Son: as we prepare to celebrate his birth, make our hearts leap for joy at the sound of your word, and move us by your Spirit to bless your wonderful works.
 We ask this through him whose coming is certain, whose Day draws near, your Son, our Lord Jesus Christ, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
 Amen.
-Please be seated THE LITURGY OF THE WORD THE FIRST READING Micah 5.2-5a read by Carolyn Mackenzie But you, O Bethlehem of Ephrathah, who are one of the little clans of Judah, from you shall come forth for me one who is to rule in Israel, whose origin is from of old, from ancient days.
+THE LITURGY OF THE WORD THE FIRST READING Micah 5.2-5a read by Molly Bull But you, O Bethlehem of Ephrathah, who are one of the little clans of Judah, from you shall come forth for me one who is to rule in Israel, whose origin is from of old, from ancient days.
 Therefore he shall give them up until the time when she who is in labour has brought forth; then the rest of his kindred shall return to the people of Israel.
 And he shall stand and feed his flock in the strength of the Lord, in the majesty of the name of the Lord his God.
 And they shall live secure, for now he shall be great to the ends of the earth; and he shall be the one of peace.
 If the Assyrians come into our land and tread upon our soil, we will raise against them seven shepherds and eight installed as rulers.
 Hear the word of the Lord.
 Thanks be to God.